 Are you in your second trimester of pregnancy?
 Are you feeling stressed?
 We are studying tools that can help improve mental well-being during and after pregnancy.

 The Mindful Moms Study Team is hoping to learn about mental health and well-being surrounding pregnancy.
 By participating, you can help improve the tools used to support women during and after their pregnancy.

 You will have the opportunity to earn up to $180 throughout the duration of the study as well as access to free prenatal yoga or pregnancy education classes.

-Researchers at VCU are seeking pregnant women in their second trimester (12-26 weeks) living in the Richmond area to participate in our Mindful Moms Study.
+Researchers at VCU are seeking pregnant women in their second trimester (12-26 weeks) to participate in our Mindful Moms Study.

 To determine if you are eligible for our study, you can answer screening questions found here.

 If you are eligible and want to participate in our study, a study staff member will give you more information, answer any questions you may have, and ask for your consent to participate.

 We will ask you to complete study questionnaires at different times throughout the study.
 A member of the study team will explain the surveys and the best way to access them while you are in the study.

 You will complete 12 weeks of prenatal yoga or pregnancy education classes.
 You will be contacted weekly by a study team member during these 12 weeks for a brief check-in and to discuss your experiences with the classes and study.